 It is very difficult to quantify the approval time for any given protocol given the number of variables in the process.
 However, the data we have on human ethics applications at ANU suggests that, on average, the higher the risk of the protocol, the longer the approval time.
 The greatest determiner of this process is the quality of the protocol submitted by the researcher.
 As such, we recommend throughout the training process that researchers take care to allow adequate time when preparing their application for review.

-The timelines below are to be used as a guide, noting that quality of the protocol, researcher response turnaround time, and ethics application backlog with the committee can create enormous variance in the process:
+The timelines below are to be used as a guide, noting that quality of the protocol, researcher response turnaround time, and ethics application backlog with the committee can create enormous variability in the process:

 - Expedited Level 1 Protocol (E1) - Allow up to 4 weeks from the time of submitting your signed documents.